-Their ambition was stopped short as they would get into conflicts with multiple neighborhoods across the city, most noticeably people out of the Herndon Homes projects.
+Their ambition was stopped short as they would get into conflicts with multiple neighborhoods across the city, most noticeably the Herndon Homes Boys.
 The rise of the Miami Boys and the violence that came with them led to the creation of Atlanta’s police department’s drug unit, known to the locals as the RED DOG’s.
 The downfall of the Miami Boys should be credited to the newly created drug and gang task forces, as well pressure from different neighborhoods, despite the Miami Boys have the best product during that time.

-From the West Side to the East Side, the city of Baltimore had a number of legends that once ran the streets, some of them would later become fictional characters on the famous television show “The Wire”, to go along with some of the once notorious housing projects that were the center of many operations.
+From the West Side to the East Side, the city of Baltimore had a number of legends that once ran the streets, many of them would later become fictional characters on the famous television show “The Wire”, to go along with some of the once notorious housing projects that were the center of many operations.

 Watching “The Wire” gives an example of the streets of Baltimore from the 1970s to the early 1990s, but only in a modern-day perspective.
 The use of heroin during the 1970s transformed into the use crack cocaine in the 1980s and 1990s and once again the users turning back to heroin as of the 2000s.
 Each era was different, the 1970s with a more chain of command and only a chosen few were involved to the 1990s with the rise of violence, people standing on the corner and many were involved.